 Click here to find details of Shelter Cymru’s free, specialist, independent, confidential debt advice service surgeries across Wales.

 If the condition of your home is making it difficult to live there, help may be available to make your home more suitable.
-Both home owners and tenants may be able to apply to the council for grants to improve their homes.
+Both home owners and occupation contract-holders may be able to apply to the council for grants to improve their homes.
 For example, a grant could provide adaptations if you are an elderly or disabled person and you want to stay in your home.

 See our page on Living in unsuitable housing for more advice on what you can do.